luispedro/talk-remote-internships/talk.md

 # What does "successful completion" mean?

+- Art/science-focused project: A piece in whatever medium
+- Outreach-focused project: A presentation, a tutorial, an online course,...
-- Deliverables: code/data and a blogpost/presentation.
+- Deliverables: code/data and a blogpost/presentation

+Again, this will be individually defined

 ---